Apu Nahasapeemapetilon: Biography

 In the episode "Homer and Apu", Apu says he is from Rahmatpur, West Bengal.
-Apu is a naturalized U.S. citizen, and he holds a Ph.D. in computer science.
-He graduated first in his class of seven million at 'Caltech' – Calcutta Technical Institute – going on to earn his doctorate at the Springfield Heights Institute of Technology (S.H.I.T.).
+Apu is a naturalized American citizen, and he holds a Ph.D. in computer science.
+He graduated first in his class of seven million at 'Caltech' – Calcutta Technical Institute – going on to earn his doctorate at the Springfield Heights Institute of Technology.

 Apu began working at the Kwik-E-Mart during graduate school to pay off his student loan; he stayed afterwards as he enjoyed his job and the friends he had made.
 He remained an illegal immigrant until Mayor Quimby proposed a municipal law to expel all undocumented aliens.
 Apu responded by purchasing a forged birth certificate from the Springfield Mafia that listed his parents as American citizens Herb and Judy Nahasapeemapetilon from Green Bay, Wisconsin.
 When, however, he realized he was forsaking his origins, he abandoned this plan and instead successfully managed to pass his citizenship test with help from Lisa and Homer Simpson.
 Thus, he refers to himself as a "semi-legal alien".

 In 1985, Apu was a member of the barbershop quartet The Be Sharps, along with Homer Simpson, Barney Gumble, and Principal Seymour Skinner.
 Upon the advice of the band manager, Nigel, Apu took the stage name "Apu de Beaumarchais" (a reference to Pierre Beaumarchais, author of The Barber of Seville).
 Apu is a dietary vegan, as revealed in the season 7 episode "Lisa the Vegetarian".